Stock events for Apollo Commercial Real Estate Finance, Inc. (ARI)

 ARI’s Geographic footprint

-Apollo Commercial Real Estate Finance, Inc. targets assets secured by real estate across the United States and Europe.
-A significant portion of its properties, over a third, are located in New York City, and approximately half of ARI's portfolio is situated in Europe.
+Apollo Commercial Real Estate Finance, Inc. invests in real estate debt secured by properties across the United States and Europe, with a significant portion of its portfolio located in New York City.

 ARI Corporate Image Assessment